Emergency Coordinator Report ----- Emergency Coordinator's Page

 P2P Information: ***(READ CAREFULLY)***

 On the Winlink Express page in the Open Session box select VARA HF P2P from the drop down menu.
 Then open the session.
-The morning 40 meter P2P session is from 8AM to 10AM (MST).
-Lew, KB5HPT will be listening on 7116.5 MHz center frequency, 7115.0 MHz dial frequency.
-For the Mode use USB-D. Bandwidth= ***500Hz.***
+The morning 40 meter P2P session is from 8AM to 10AM (MDT).
+Lew, KB5HPT will be listening on 7116.5 MHz (center frequency).
+For the Mode use USB-D. Bandwidth= ***500Hz ONLY.***

 In P2P mode even though you created one message and addressed it to two or more people when you post the message to the OUT BOX you will have two or more separate messages waiting to be sent.

-Feel free to distribute this message to your friends/groups.
-They are invited to participate.
+Feel free to distribute this to friends/groups.
+Ask them to participate.

 Lew Maxwell, KB5HPT